Zack Polanski: Member of the London Assembly

 On 6 May 2021, Polanski was elected a Member of the London Assembly, having been third on the Green Party's London-wide list.
 He also stood in the West Central constituency, where he came third, and for the Churchill by-election to Westminster City Council, where he came fourth on the same day.
 In the new Assembly, Polanski was elected to be the chair of the Environment committee and to be on the Committee for Fire, Resilience and Emergency Planning and the Economy Committee.

-In December 2021, Polanski proposed a successful motion in the London Assembly backing the Climate and Ecological Emergency bill.
+In December 2021, Polanski proposed a successful motion in the London Assembly backing the Climate and Ecological Emergency Bill.
 It was a cross-party motion with Labour and Liberal Democrat support.
-In 2021 he was also the Green Party's national spokesperson for democracy and citizen engagement.
+In 2021, he was also the Green Party's national spokesperson for democracy and citizen engagement.

+Deputy Leader of the Green Party

 On 6 June 2022, Polanski announced his candidacy in the 2022 Green Party of England and Wales deputy leadership election.
 The Wales Green Party gave their endorsement of his candidacy for deputy leader.
 On 7 September 2022, he was elected Deputy Leader, succeeding Amelia Womack.

 Polanski linked the cost-of-living crisis and the climate crisis, putting workers' rights at the heart of his platform.
 Polanski stated, "A higher wage economy is a green economy, and the Green party will always stand side by side with people who face economic, social and environmental struggles."

 In May 2024, Polanski was re-elected to the London Assembly and, in June 2024, re-elected as Chair of the London Assembly Environment Committee.
-During the 2024 United Kingdom general election campaign, The Guardian praised Polanski for being a "fluent media performer".
+During the 2024 general election campaign, The Guardian praised Polanski for being a "fluent media performer".

-In January 2025, Polanski refused to have an all-male panel in London's Environment Committee insisting on a diversity of speakers.
-The Conservatives walked out of the meeting calling Polanski's actions "left wing identity politics".
+In January 2025, Polanski refused to have an all-male panel in London's Environment Committee and insisted on a diversity of speakers.
+The Conservatives walked out of the meeting, calling Polanski's actions "left-wing wokery".

 In May 2025, Polanski announced his candidacy for the 2025 Green Party of England and Wales leadership election.
 In his announcement, he said that the Greens needed to be able to challenge Reform UK's political narrative and to take advantage of political disillusionment with the Labour Party.
 Later that week, Owen Jones endorsed Polanski in The Guardian.
 Senior members of the Green Party, including Caroline Lucas, endorsed Polanski's opponents.
 Polanski has stated that, under his leadership, the party will focus on "redistributing wealth, funding public services, and calling out the genocide in Gaza".
 Polanski repeatedly linked environmental, social, racial and economic justice.